The Catholic Church celebrates the feast of Saint Elizabeth of Hungary on November 17.

-St. Elizabeth of Hungary, also known as St. Elizabeth of Thuringia, was King Andrew II of Hungary’s daughter.
+Saint Elizabeth of Hungary, also known as Saint Elizabeth of Thuringia, was King Andrew II of Hungary’s daughter.
 While she could have indulged in an extravagant lifestyle, she chose a life of simplicity, sacrifice, service, and holiness.

 At age 14, she married Louis of Thuringia, who became king at age 18.
 They had three children together.

-He continued, “Once, on entering a church on the Feast of the Assumption, she took off her crown, laid it before the Crucifix and, covering her face, lay prostrate on the ground.
+“Once, on entering a church on the Feast of the Assumption, she took off her crown, laid it before the Crucifix, and, covering her face, lay prostrate on the ground.

 “Among the Sayings of the four maids we find this testimony: “She did not eat any food before ascertaining that it came from her husband’s property or legitimate possessions.

 “While she abstained from goods procured illegally, she also did her utmost to provide compensation to those who had suffered violence”